evkx/evkx.github.io/content/models/cupra/tavascan/Tavascan_Endurance/_index.md

 The maximum DC charging speed is 135kW.
 A full charge from 0 - 100% would take 62 minutes, while a more common scenario of 10-80% would take 35 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 43%, resulting in an actual charge speed, including time loss on 101kW.
 Each charge session would take 19 minutes and 43 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 46 minutes to drive.
 This trip will require four charge session(s) charging from 2% to 49%.
-The total time lost for charging will be 86 minutes.
+The total time lost for charging up the battery will be 86 minutes.

 ### Onboard charger